XHUD-FM

 XHUD-FM is a radio station on 100.1 FM in Tuxtla Gutiérrez, Chiapas, Mexico.
-The station is owned by Radio Núcleo and is known as La Ke Buena with a grupera format.
+The station is owned by Radio Núcleo and carries the La Ke Buena grupera format from Radiópolis.

 History

 XEUD-AM 1360 received its concession on July 10, 1979.
 It has always been owned by the Siman family.

 XEUD was approved to migrate to FM in 2010.